JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 nargs (generic function with 1 method)
 ```

-Note that the triple-dot `...` is also known as the splat operator.
-The `nargs` function defined above prints the number of given input arguments
+The arguments to this function are packed into a tuple `x` and then the length of this tuple (the number of input arguments) is printed.
+The input arguments may have different types.

 ```jldoctest varargs
 julia> nargs()